geopython/GeoHealthCheck/docker/README.md

 # go to http://localhost:8083 (port 80 in GHC Container is mapped to 8083 on host)

 ```
+This setup maps the sqlite database to a docker volume (`ghc_sqlitedb`) that is stored on the
+machine (outside the docker container).
+To get more information about the volume, run
+`docker volume inspect ghc_sqlitedb`.

 ### Using PostGIS DB